Dr. Tricia Stimac, DVM, CVA, CVSMT, provides the Center’s chiropractic treatments.

 Mechanical: The adjustment forms a negative pressure inside the joint, gas is liberated from the synovial fluid, joint gives away and joint surface move slightly apart, which helps to remove synovial tags.

 Soft tissue: Stimulates the muscle spindle cells, which helps to decrease capsular cross link and fatty intra-articular adhesions.

 Neurological: stimulated the mechanoreceptors around the synovial joint and allows normal function of receptors.

 On examination, Dr. Watson looks for muscular problems, lameness and gait changes.
 Lameness can be seen in gait changes such as a head bob, hip hike, limb weakness and/or decreased ability to place one’s feet properly.

-Some the problems helped with chiropractic adjustments:
+Some of the problems that have been helped with chiropractic adjustments:

 - Intervertebral Disc Disease

 - TMJ (Temporomandibular Joint) disorders

 - Hip Dysplasia